alohahello/CSE212-FINAL-PROJECT/queues.md

 One limitation of a queue structure is that it doesn't allow taking out elements that are not the first in the queue.

-# Lets have some examples to better understand this concepts:
+# Lets have an example to better understand this concepts:

 ### 1- CREATE A QUEUE
 First, create an instance of the Queue class.
 You can specify the type of elements the queue will hold (e.g., Queue<int> for integers, or Queue<string> for strings).